 Keep in mind that video ad sequence campaigns are different from other Video campaigns in the following ways:

 - You can't target keywords, topics or placements, but you can exclude keywords, topics or placements at the campaign level.

 - If someone sees a video promoted in a video ad sequence campaign in another campaign, they’ll progress through the sequence without being served the same video.

 - By default, the frequency cap for video ad sequences is one sequence per person in a 7-day period.
 You can change the frequency cap to show one sequence per person in a 30-day period.
-You can't edit the frequency cap after you save your campaign but it isn't recommended.
+You can edit the frequency cap after you save your campaign but it isn't recommended.

 - Traffic estimates for video ad sequence campaigns aren't available.

 How it works

 A video ad sequence is made up of a series of video ads that you’d like to show to a person.
 Each sequence campaign is made up of a series of “steps.”
 Within each step of a sequence is an ad group and a video ad.
 Most of a sequence’s settings are selected at the campaign level – such as a bidding strategy and targeting – but you’ll select your sequencing rules, ad format and bid within each of your sequence’s steps.
 Viewers will see your sequence campaign once it's running and the ads will be shown in the order that you have defined.